 Configuration and control

-- Cluster-Level Setting: DRR is a feature configured at the cluster level within Platform9 Private Cloud Director.
+- Cluster-Level Setting: DRR is configured at the cluster level within Platform9 Private Cloud Director.
+When you create a new virtualized cluster, you have the option to enable DRR.
+You can also enable or disable DRR on an existing cluster at any time.

 Benefits of using Platform9 DRR

-Enabling DRR in your Platform9 PCD environment delivers tangible benefits:
+Enabling DRR in your Platform9 Private Cloud Director environment delivers tangible benefits:

 - Consistent VM Performance: Helps prevent performance issues caused by resource contention on overloaded hosts.